lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app3.md

 #### Code Structure
 To make Streamlit app work, you need to follow a few rules in the code structure:
 * Using a [requirements.txt][4] file stores all the Python packages and their versions in your environment.
 This file is essential for setting up the environment during app deployment.
-  * After installing all the required packages, you can run command `pip freeze >> requirements.txt` to generate this file.
+  * To generate this file, just run `pip freeze >> requirements.txt`, it will record all the packages in your environment.
 * Create a .py file as the app's home page, such as the "explore.py" shown below.
 * Create a folder named <b>"pages"</b> to store all app pages except the home page, each page in this folder should also be a .py file.
   * The folder must be named as "pages", otherwise Streamlit won't be able to locate the pages 😉.